 This heating system will help your plants in a grow tent to flourish even in the coldest weather.

-Insulate The Tent: The temperature is already too cold in winter.
-Now if you don’t insulate the tent well then the heat will get out of the tent and you can’t heat it up properly no matter what.
+The temperature is already too cold in winter.
+Now if you don’t insulate the tent kit well then the heat will get out of the tent and you can’t heat it up properly no matter what.

 Insulating doesn’t mean only stopping the air from flying outside the space.
 You can do a lot of other things like wrapping up the plant pots with aluminum foil papers, placing a plastic sheet or rug on the floor to prevent the floor from getting cold.